robgonnella/los-angeles-restaurant-map/README.md

-# Yelp FourSquare API Example APP
+# A MAP OF ALL THE RESTAURANTS IN LOS ANGELES!

 ### Objective:

-* Use Yelp API to get a list of Restaurants in Los Angeles area and save in Yelp Collection
+* Use Yelp API to get a list of Restaurants in Los Angeles area and save in Collection - no duplicates

-* Use FourSquare API for additional Restaurants in Los Angeles and save in FourSquare Collection
+* Use FourSquare API for additional Restaurants in Los Angeles and save in same Collection - no duplicates

-* Use What 3 Words API to update a w3w field for all records in both yelp and foursquare collections
+* Use What 3 Words API with LAT LNG info to update a w3w field for all records in from both yelp and foursquare - then access What 3 Words again this time sending back three word phrase to homogenize lattitude and longitude for all records

 * Reconsile the two lists so there are no duplicates and save in a separate collection called Reatuarants

-* Create and expose API for app that allowes user to change the category
+* Display all restaurants as markers on a map using Google Maps API

 ### Instructions